 Choosing a birth control method is a very personal process.
 When you want birth control that’s effective and long-term, but easily reversible, consider an intrauterine device, or IUD, a tiny device placed in your uterus to prevent pregnancy.
-At The Women’s Center, with eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida, the team of expert OB/GYNs can help you determine whether an IUD is right for your birth control needs.
+At The Women's Center, with eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Celebration, and Winter Park Florida, the team of expert OB/GYNs can help you determine whether an IUD is right for your birth control needs.
 Call one of the offices or book an appointment online to find out more.

 An IUD is a long-term, reversible, effective method of birth control.
 An IUD is made from flexible plastic shaped like a “T” and is inserted inside your uterus.

 Hormonal IUDs use progestin to prevent pregnancy.
 Progestin thickens your mucus, blocking the sperm from reaching an egg and sometimes even stopping eggs from leaving your ovaries.
 Copper IUDs repel sperm so they can’t reach an egg.

 When inserted by a professional such as those at The Women’s Center, IUDs are 99% effective for 3-12 years, depending on the type you choose.
 It requires no maintenance.